-Norman A. Dupont is a partner at Ring Bender, where he advises public and private clients in environmental matters and a variety of litigation matters.
-Mr. Dupont has over 33 years experience in the environmental law field, including the Comprehensive Environmental Response, Compensation & Liability Act (“CERCLA”), the Resources Conservation and Recovery Act, amendments to the Solid Waste Disposal Act (“RCRA”), the Clean Water Act, the Porter-Cologne Water Quality Control Act, Proposition 65 claims, brownfield redevelopment projects, California Hazardous Substance Account Act claims, stormwater discharges from MS4 systems, and suits alleging common law tort claims.
-Norm is listed as a super lawyer for environmental litigation in the Southern California edition of Super Lawyers® in 2017 and 2018.
+Norman (Norm) Dupont is a partner at Ring Bender, where he advises public and private clients in environmental matters and a variety of litigation matters.
+Mr. Dupont has over 38 years experience in the environmental law field, including the Comprehensive Environmental Response, Compensation & Liability Act (“CERCLA”), the Resources Conservation and Recovery Act, amendments to the Solid Waste Disposal Act (“RCRA”), the Clean Water Act, the Porter-Cologne Water Quality Control Act, Proposition 65 claims, brownfield redevelopment projects, California Hazardous Substance Account Act (HSAA) claims, stormwater discharges from MS4 systems, and suits alleging common law tort or toxic tort claims.

 Mr. Dupont has tried a variety of cases including environmental, antitrust, contract, labor and tort cases before both in bench trials and before juries.
 Among his recent cases are:

 *Orange County Water Dist. v.
-SABIC Innovative Plastics US, LLC (2013) Bench trial with defense verdict on state Hazardous Substance Account Act (HSAA) claims alleging groundwater against multiple corporate defendants.
+SABIC Innovative Plastics US, LLC (2011-2022) In 2013 an initial bench trial resulted in a defense verdict on state Superfund (HSAA) claims alleging groundwater against multiple corporate defendants.
 This decision was reversed in part by Orange County Water Dist. v.
-SABIC Innovative Plastics, US, LLC, 14 Cal.App.5th 343 (2017).
+SABIC Innovative Plastics, US, LLC, 14 Cal.App.5th 343 (2017) and remanded back to the trial court.
+Currently a bench trial is proceeding before the Orange County Superior Court (Complex Civil Division).

-Mr. Dupont actively participates in his community and currently serves as Treasurer for Women Against Gun Violence, a Los Angeles-based education and advocacy group which supports sensible gun regulation in the country’s second largest municipal area.
+Mr. Dupont actively participates in his community.
+He currently serves on the Board of Directors for Women Against Gun Violence, a Los Angeles-based education and advocacy group which supports sensible gun regulation in the country’s second largest municipal jurisdiction.
+Previously, Mr. Dupont served as president of his local home owners association for approximately ten years.

 Mr. Dupont has written and lectured extensively on a variety of environmental issues, including recent U.S. Supreme Court cases deciding environmental law issues.